9. Tri-weekly formative, developmental quizzes/assessment

 Gradescope combines features of online and paper-based approaches.
 Students can submit their responses in various formats, including images of handwritten responses.
 Gradescope can be used to streamline grading and feedback, and is particularly relevant to STEM subjects.

 H5P allows you to create interactive learning activities such as branching scenarios, presentation slides with an embedded set of questions, hotspots.
 H5P is only recommended for ungraded tasks.
-Be aware that you will not be able to access as much detailed data on student performance as Canvas Quizzes provides.
+Be aware that you will not be able to access as much detailed data on student performance as LMS Quizzes provides.

 Step three: devise and build questions and feedback